Wilkhu90/deals-here-app/README.md

 # Deals here Application
-A proximity-based deal finder application that leverages your credit card deal subscriptions.
-We pay utmost emphasis on low-latency, data privacy and local push notifications while utilizing open-source APIs to eliminate any cost incurred during the process of finding great deals for you.
+A proximity-based deal finder application leveraging your credit card deal subscriptions, emphasizing low-latency, data privacy, and local push notifications.
+We utilize open-source APIs to eliminate costs associated with finding great deals for you.

 ## Features
 - API driven dropdown for Banks & Type of deals - *Done*